deckhouse/deckhouse/modules/300-prometheus/docs/internal/GRAFANA_DASHBOARD_DEVELOPMENT.md

 * Display the upper bound of the Y-axis for 0-100% graphs.
 * How to plot percentage charts (bars, instead of stepped lines).
 * A trick with using stacking and showing Total.
-* Set "On time range change" when the variable gets values that may change (e.g., the pod names).
+* Set "On time range change" when the variable gets values that may change (e.g., the Pod names).
 * Make CPU colors to be the same as in okmeter.
 * What drawing mode to use and what is good about the staircase mode.